-Final Cut Express HD 3.5
+Final Cut Express HD 3.5 full review

 The quandary that potential purchasers face with Final Cut Express HD 3.5, the new version of Apple’s intermediate digital video-editing software, is that it only has three significant new features – most cocktail recipes include more ingredients.
 However, the advances in this update, while few, make it a more compelling upgrade than the move from version 2.0 to 3.0.